DmitryLyalin/TestGitApp/README.md

-# App for testing git
+# App2 for testing git